NethermindEth/sedge/README.md

 ### **Disclaimer**
 While Sedge assists in installing the validator, it is not designed to register or maintain it.
 The users are solely responsible for ensuring that they monitor and maintain the validator as required, so that they do not incur penalties and/or financial losses.

 Users acknowledge that no warranty is being made of a successful installation.
-Sedge is a tool and ultimately depends on you to use it correctly and following all the best practice guidance, as found in the ReadMe and documentation.
+Sedge is a tool and ultimately depends on you to use it correctly and following all the best practice guidance, as found in this README and documentation.

 ## Supported networks and clients